 On July 6, the Centers for Medicare & Medicaid Services (CMS) proposalcontained a big success on the regulatory advocacy front for the AAN.
 In response to our continued pressure, CMS proposed to again shorten the electronic health records (EHR) meaningful use reporting period to 90 days in 2016.

 Similar to 2015, CMS is proposing an EHR reporting period of any continuous 90-day period between January 1, and December 31, 2016.
 This comes after the AAN and other stakeholders continuously stressed the need for a 90-day reporting period.
 CMS further determined that eligible providers (EPs) that have not successfully demonstrated meaningful use in a prior year may attest to Modified Stage 2 rather than the Stage 3 objectives by October 1, 2017.

 CMS is also proposing hardship exceptions for certain EPs that have not successfully demonstrated meaningful use in a prior year, intend to attest to meaningful use for an EHR reporting period in 2017, and intend to transition to MIPS and report on measures specified for the advancing care information performance category under the MIPS as proposed in 2017.
 These EPs may apply for a significant hardship exception from the 2018 payment adjustment.
-See the following CMS Fact Sheet for more information on the CMS proposal and the AAN website for additional details on the meaningful use program.
+See the following CMS Fact Sheet for more information on the CMS proposal.

 Congress Stalls on Zika Funding

 By Mike Amery, Esq., Senior Legislative Counsel, Federal Affairs